 But with the right choice of mobile devices, situations can be controlled or minimized for a negligible impact.

-FieldCircle team discussed critical factors to consider when buying tablets or mobile devices to use apps for field service technicians with field service experts and our customers, which could be boiled down to these 5 points.
+Here, FieldCircle team discusses critical factors to consider when buying the best field tablets or mobile devices to use apps for field service technicians with field service experts and our customers, which could be boiled down to these 5 points.

-At service operations sites, such as mining, oil and gas, solar, and wind power units, service and maintenance teams need a device that keeps them connected to back-office staff, CMMS app and system in all conditions, not just for the sake of collaboration but to their own safety as well.
+At service operations sites, such as mining, oil and gas, solar, and wind power units, service and maintenance teams need a device that keeps them connected to back-office staff, the CMMS app, and the system in all conditions, not just for the sake of collaboration but to their own safety as well.

-For instance, if the maintenance sites have difficult terrain, you might want to explore rugged field service tablets with IP68 specifications, which are resistant to dust, dirt, sand, shock, and submersion in water up to a maximum depth of 1.5m for 30 minutes.
-Tablets with that sort of rating have the high processing power and battery life to allow quick access to data and ensure consistent communication.
+For instance, if the maintenance sites have difficult terrain, you might want to explore rugged field service tablets with IP68 specifications, which are resistant to dust, shock, and rain.
+Tablets with high processing power and battery life allow quick access to data and ensure consistent communication.

 Although, according to Robert Hurt, General Manager, EMEA with Janam, “Rugged on its own, is not enough in a real-world field service environment.
 True ruggedness is not just about IP ratings or rigorous testing to ensure it can withstand frequent drops, tumbles, and shocks across a wide temperature range.”